Isehiya/Geometry-Dash-FC/readme.txt

 - Reach the pink rectangle to win.

 - Press Esc to pause game; click anywhere to continue.
+Press Esc again to return to menu.

 Missing functionalities: